hoverflies

 Eristalinus sepulchralis Genus: Eristalinus On the cactus Echinocactus grusonii.
 German: Schwarze Augenfleck-Schwebfliege.

 Eristalinus aeneus.
 Genus Eristalinus. male..
 Eristalinus aeneus.
 Genus Eristalinus. male.Eristalinus aeneus.
 Genus Eristalinus. male.
 Eristalinus aeneus.
 Genus Eristalinus. male Male.
 Eristalinus aeneus.
 Genus Eristalinus.
 Female Female.
-Eristalinus aeneus.
+Common Lagoon Fly (Eristalinus aeneus).
 Genus Eristalinus.
 Family hoverflies (Syrphidae).
 Not in the garden but in the dunes about 4 km from our house.The yellowish white eyes are covered with numerous, small, dark spots.
 The Eristalinus aeneus is completely shiny and lacks the clear long stripes on the thorax of the Eristalinus sepulchralis.
 The wing has a unclear vena spuria.
 The rear legs are hardly curved.

 In open areas with salty influence like here in the dunes near a small lake.
 In the Netherlands they live mainly along the coast.